 Take Note, Best bikes under 60000, don’t mean perfect bikes, it means which one is livable and cheap to maintain

 Here we have a list of Best bikes under 60000 in India in the year 2019.
 One has to consider the fact that more than 70% of the Indian two-wheeler market is occupied by 100-110 cc bikes and scooters.
 This is because more than 70% of the Indian population lives in low-income rural areas.
-Here we are presenting top 20 motorcycles which will be a best buy this festive season.
+Here we are presenting the top 20 motorcycles which will be the best buy before BS6 kicks in.

 Even if we look at the cities, more than half of the population cannot afford higher capacity motorcycles, i.e, 150cc.
 This is because of low fuel efficiency when compared to the 100-110cc counterparts.
 Here you can find the best bikes under 60000 and nearly all bikes here offer milage of 55-60 kmpl.
 The prices here are ex-showroom, Delhi.
 Road Tax and Insurance amount will be added after the purchase.

 Hero HF Deluxe – Rs 38,900

 Hero has a name for providing the most reliable motorcycles ever.
 The company has the widest network of sales and service in the country.
 The servicing of Hero bikes are also very cheap when compared to other manufacturers.